On-Demand: Gender Diversity and LGBTQ Issues in Psychology and Psychotherapy - 4 CEUs

 - Distinguish among assigned gender, gender role, and gender identity and explain how their congruence/incongruence affects psychosocial functioning.

-- Describe hormonal/chromosomal anomalies and neurobiological differences that may affect assigned gender, gender identity development, and sexual orientation.
+- Describe four biological conditions that may affect assigned gender and gender identity development.

-- Differentiate terms that describe/define various sexual identities and orientations.
+- Differentiate terms that describe/define various sexual gender identities and sexual orientations.

-- Compare and contrast three models of sexual identity/orientation development.
+- Compare and contrast two models of sexual identity/orientation development.

-- Apply principles of gender affirming care when treating gender dysphoria, suicidality, externalizing problems, and internalizing problems in LGBTQ clients.
+- Apply principles of gender-affirming care when treating gender and sexuality issues in LGBTQ+ clients.

 Did you take a Human Sexuality or Psychology of Gender course in your clinical training program?Probably not – some programs may offer them as electives, but it is difficult for therapist trainees to fit these valuable courses into comprehensive course requirements.
 This workshop is designed to address clinically relevant aspects of gender diversity and sexual identity and will focus on:1) biopsychosocial aspects of “gender” and biological factors that contribute to defining it, 2) neurobiological differences related to gender identity and sexual orientation, 3) contemporary terms that describe the diversity of the LGBTQ community, 4) empirically based models of LGBTQ sexual identity development, and 5) common mental health issues and needs of LGBTQ clients and gender affirming care.